THE LEAD UP TO THE VOX SOLID STATE LINE

 Brian Jones advertising the Defiant and Tony Hicks what was to become the Supreme, now called a "120 watt Solid State amplifier" - no longer 200 watt.

 Note the intention to put the solid state line on sale at the end of January 1967 and the statement that the topology was regarded as being impossible to short-circuit.
+The range did not go on general sale in the UK, however, until April 1967.

 (Beat Instrumental no. 46)